 The train at Hyannis.

 The Hyannis station built in 1854.
-I then returned to the train for the return trip to Boston.
-We would have just 20 passengers on this trip so it was a quiet ride.
-I wrote the story and was allowed to charge my laptop and camera battery in the cafe car.
-Robin took a nap while I talked with our conductor who punched our tickets, then gave them back to us on the return trip.
-We arrived at South Station on time and walked through the empty station to the Red Line Subway to Alewife.
-A special thank you to the Cape Cod Regional Transit Authority for having us on the train for this special trip to Cape Cod.
-This is truly the way to go to Cape Cod for a weekend trip.
+I then returned to the train for the journey back to Boston and since there were only 20 passengers, it was a quiet ride.
+I wrote the travelogue and was allowed to charge my laptop and camera battery in the cafe car.
+Robin napped while I talked with our conductor who punched our tickets, gave them back to us and upon arrival at South Station on time, we walked through the empty station to the Red Line Subway to Alewife.
+A special thank you to the Cape Cod Regional Transit Authority for having us on the train to Cape Cod; truly the only way to go to Cape Cod for a weekend trip.